Competition deadline: 3rd July 2020

 Stories MUST NOT:

-- include the name of the entrant, their address or any identifying mark anywhere in the document
+- include the name of the entrant, contact details or any identifying mark anywhere in the document

 - include photos or illustrations.